 unless a registrar orders otherwise.

-(5) The documentary exhibits in the primary court must be arranged in the Green Appeal Book in the order in which they are lettered or numbered as exhibits in the primary court, unless a registrar orders otherwise.
+(5) The documentary exhibits must be arranged in the Green Appeal Book in the order in which they are lettered or numbered as exhibits in the primary court or the Court of Appeal, as the case may be, unless a registrar orders otherwise.

 (6) The Green Appeal Book must not contain —